OlibabaTV/Introduction-to-GitHub/README.md

 Since you have made changes in the reposiotry you can now add it to the branch name you created with the command

 ```
- git add . or git add Readme.md
+ git add.
 ```
 ![Picture](add1.PNG)

 Note that Only changed and untracked files in the current directory will be added when you run git add.

 # **Commit your changes**
 This means saving the record that has been edited in the repository to your branch.
-You can achieve this with the syntax:
+You can achieve this with the command

  ```
 git commit -m "my-message"
   ```

 The syntax will request you to enter your github username and password, once you provide the details correctly you can go ahead and push your changes to github.

 ### 1. **Push changes to GitHub**

-Now that you are done making changes to the repository you can now push to GitHub, using the syntax:
+Now that you are done making changes to the repository you can now push to GitHub, using the command

 ```
 git push origin my-message
 ```
-The syntax will push your work to the GitHub Repository, once your edit is considered okay, the project owner can commit the changes to the repository.
+The syntax will push your work to the GitHub repository, once your edit is considered okay, the project owner can commit the changes to the repository main branch.

 ## **GitHub Desktop** vs **GitHub CLI**